5 Things Data Scientists Should Know About Generative AI for Synthetic Data

 Access to data can be a challenge for data science teams.
 This can stall progress on projects or even prevent them from being initiated.
 Developments in generative AI have inspired the idea of using synthetic data when doing analyses and building models.
-Djinn by Tonic.ai is our data science workflow made for data scientists, by data scientists.
+Tonic Data Science Mode was made for data scientists, by data scientists.
 It is natural for data scientists to be skeptical when they hear the term “synthetic data,” so we came up with the top 5 things you should know about this useful resource:

 One thing is clear - data science teams experience blocks having to do with obtaining data.
 Strict data governance policies at organizations restrict access to customer information needed to train advanced machine learning models that could be game changers for organizations.
 Protecting customers is key, but it comes at a price.